ceiroa/zendsamples/README.md

 1. Create application.ini file with same contents of application.ini.default in the same directory (/application/configs)

-2. Set Web Server to listen in port 10088, for example.
+2. Set Web Server to listen in port 10088 (for example).
 In Apache add this to httpd.conf (/user/local/zend/apache2/conf/ if using Zend Server in Mac):

 	Listen 10088

-3. Un-comment the line "Include conf/extra/httpd-vhosts.conf" in httpd.conf
+3. Un-comment the following line in httpd.conf

+	Include conf/extra/httpd-vhosts.conf

 4. Create VHOST in Web Server.
 In Apache add this to httpd-vhosts,conf (/user/local/zend/apache2/conf/extra/ if using Zend Server in Mac):